…based on what was explained during the 8th Parliament opening ceremony and what historians have said.

 When one offers the marchang, one should visualisefive spiritual nectars and myriads of offering arising from the state of emptiness and being offered to the various recipients.

-If one cannot do that, one should at least think that one is making a heartfelt offering of spiritual nectar and alcohol.
-One should think that having received the offering, all enlightened and ordinary recipients are filled with happiness and bliss.
+that one is making a heartfelt offering of spiritual nectar and alcohol.
+One should

-One should think that the marchang offering has pleased and satisfied the deities and spirits so that they commit to give one continued support and protection to live a happy life, do good and make progress on the path to enlightenment.
+has pleased and satisfied the deities and spirits so that they commit to give

 The marchang ceremony is today a hallmark of Drukpa ritual of inauguration and celebration.